|Pink is better for snuggling up with, but hardly the color from irritation that you want for your skin.|

 If after using some products that your complexion is developing tiny, red bumps, this is a common allergy sign that you might want to blame on fragrances, artificial dyes or the preservatives in the product.
 Try finding new skin care or cleansing products free of those ingredients can be all it takes to eliminate your sensitivity.

-Hopefully, the advice that I shared will give you more insight into the likely causes and possible fixes for your skin’s sensitivity.
+Hopefully, the advice on the reasons for sensitive skin that I shared will give you more insight into the likely causes and possible fixes for your skin’s sensitivity.